Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

 optionslist[str | MediaItem]a list of strings or items from s.media containing the options

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the question, from the s.media collection

 randomizeboolwhether to randomize the order of the options